4 Ways Shift Work Sleep Disorder Impacts Your Sleep

-Shift work sleep disorder is a type of sleep deficiency.
+Ultimately, this disorder is a type of sleep deficiency.
 Whereas sleep deprivation is simply not getting enough sleep which can happen to everyone from time to time, sleep deficiency is a chronic lack of sleep over a long time, resulting in sleep debt.
 It covers a wider range of sleep problems, many of which are included in shift work sleep disorder.

 Who is affected?

 It is estimated that 15% of workers in the United States work shifts outside of the normal daytime work pattern.
 Of these, only 63% feel their work schedule allows them enough sleep, compared to 89% of those who work normal daytime hours.

 Traditionally, many of these workers were in public service jobs, e.g., doctors, nurses, firefighters, airline pilots and police officers.
 But there are increasing numbers of occupations which necessarily involve shift work – supermarket checkout staff, online purchase despatchers, IT staff who look after our computer networks – these are the people who keep our busy, 24-hour world functioning.